Importing 2D Assets

 - Select File > New Project > General > Empty.
 Add Details about the project and select Create.

 - In Projects, double-click Screen01.ui.qml to move to the Design mode.

 - Select the folder where you exported the assets.

-- Select Exported Assets (*.metadata) in the dropdown menu to filter .metadata files.
+- Select Compressed Metadata (*.qtbridge) or Exported Metadata (*.metadata) in the dropdown menu to filter the exported files.

-- Select a .metadata file to import, and then select Open.
+- Select a the file to import and then select Open.

-- Select Details next to the Metadata Import Paths field to display the path where the metadata is imported from.
+- Select Details next to the Import Paths field to display the path where the exported assets are imported from.

 - In the QML field, you can change the folder to copy the QML files to.